 If she’s using saline implants, she will place the unfilled shells in the pocket.
 Once they’re positioned, she will slowly fill the shells with the saline solution until the implant has reached the desired capacity.

 Silicone gel implants come pre-filled.
 If she’s using silicone gel implants, she will place and position the implant in the breast pocket.

 Once desired placement and positioning is achieved, she will close the surgical incisions with sutures, and bandage the breasts.
 Sometimes a special strap is placed on top of the breasts to stabilize the implants.

 After surgery, you will be taken to a recovery room and monitored for a short period of time.
 Finally, you will be released into the care of a loved one, who should drive you home and help you get situated in a comfortable position.

-You will mostly likely feel a little sore and tired for the remainder of the day of surgery.
+You will mostly likely feel a little sore and tired for the remainder of the day of your breast augmentation surgery.
 You will need to rest for a few days.
-Breast augmentation patients in Joliet & Naperville are usually able to resume daily activities and return to work within one week.
+Breast augmentation patients in Hinsdale & Naperville are usually able to resume daily activities and return to work within one week.
 Strenuous physical activities involving the upper body should be avoided for up to one month.
 This is especially important for patients who have had their implants placed under the muscle.